rachaelk/HanYu4u/README.md

 4. User enters the MarketPlace, where s/he can haggle with the store owner to get one or more of the items on the table.

 # Implemented code:
-    Controllers:
+    1. Controllers:
-        Intro_Controller -- root ViewController
+        1.Intro_Controller -- root ViewController
-        BaseStoryboard -- the BiewController for the level/dialog scenes
+        2.BaseStoryboard -- the BiewController for the level/dialog scenes
-    Keyboard:
+    2. Keyboard:
-        PMCustomKeyboard
+        1.PMCustomKeyboard
             This is a github project by Kulpreet Chilana.
             Modifications: I have made the keyboard customizable to each Level/Dialog, so that the user will only have the characters that they learn (and a few others) to choose in the dialogue.
             This way, the user is not bombarded with a huge number of choices in input and the new material is re-emphasized.
-    Scenes:
+    3. Scenes:
-        MyScene -- base scene called by Intro_Controller, the first ViewController SmallMarket -- has associated images/Chinese.
+        1. MyScene -- base scene called by Intro_Controller, the first ViewController
+        2. SmallMarket -- has associated images/Chinese.
 This info comes from zhongwen.txt and buyablegoods.h parsing it.
-        MarketPlace -- base level.
+        3. MarketPlace -- base level.
 Right now has probabilities associated with using x,y,z techniques etc.
             HOPES: As people progress in level, can unlock more and more phrases.
-        Lessons/Dialogues:
+        4. Lessons/Dialogues:
              Dialog3 -- theme: numbers.
 User can test their knowledge of numbers in the CPU.
                          Program should handle most if not all from 1-1000.
             Dialog1,Dialog2, Dialog10, Dialog11 and their associated Levels -- more content

-    C++ info:
+    4. C++ info:
-        buyablegoods.h -- parses the information from zhongwen.txt
+        1. buyablegoods.h -- parses the information from zhongwen.txt
-        zhongwen.txt -- holds the information (chinese,pinyin, location) on objects within each image included in the program.
+        2. zhongwen.txt -- holds the information (chinese,pinyin, location) on objects within each image included in the program.
            FORMAT: chinese_character pinyin a b c d pinyin is broken by '*' where the individual syllables are NOT combined into one word a,b,c,d are location constants within each image